Introduction

 - Feature

-now return the
+remove and update now return the

 module, so you can chain these methods (issue #17)